Migrant entry numbers into Europe hit six-year high

 Member countries still argue over who should take responsibility for people arriving without authorization and whether their neighbors and partners should be obliged to help.
 Attempts to reform the bloc’s asylum system have made little progress.

-Frontex’s latest figures did not include almost 13 million Ukrainian refugees who were counted at the EU’s external borders between February and December.
+Frontex’s latest figures didn’t include almost 13 million Ukrainian refugees who were counted at the EU’s external borders between February and December.
 Special emergency measures were introduced to ease their entry and help find them accommodation, training and short-term jobs.

 The number of people making potentially perilous journeys across the Mediterranean Sea in poorly equipped and often overloaded boats and rubber dinghies continued to rise last year.
 Frontex said that well over 100,000 crossing attempts were recorded, around 50% more than in 2021.